okta/okta-angular/README.md

 class RBACComponent { }
 ```

+> **Note** - [JWT claim names are case-sensitive](https://www.rfc-editor.org/rfc/rfc7519#section-10.1.1).
+Ensure the claim name is lowercase for the standard `group` claim or that it matches the casing of your custom group's claim.

 #### Using a custom login-page

 Using the [Okta Signin Widget](https://github.com/okta/okta-signin-widget), you can embed the complete authentication flow within your application.
 This allows users to signin without requiring any redirects.
 A full working example is available [here](https://github.com/okta/samples-js-angular/tree/master/custom-login)